 One of the first targets in August 1814 was primarily a psychological one.
 Many British officers were pushing for the burning of Washington D.C.
 There were certainly more important strategic objectives.
 But there was a desire to avenge the plundering that Americans had committed in York (now Toronto) and strike a massive blow to American morale.

 Landing in Benedict, Maryland on August 19, 1814, a British force of roughly 5,000 men marched towards Washington.
 An American force of roughly 7,000 led by Brigadier General William Winder made a largely pathetic attempt to stop the British at the Battle of Bladensburg, Maryland on August 24.
-I hesitate to use that word because there was some courageous fighting there on the part of some Americans.
+I hesitate to use that word because there was some courageous fighting there on the part of many Americans.
 But the battle was so poorly planned, the American forces so confused, it turned into an awful rout very quickly.
 And the road to Washington lay wide open to the British.